Three recent French wildfires were arson: Prosecutors

-BREST, FRANCE (AFP) - Two forest fires that broke out in northwest France last week were caused by arson, prosecutors said on Monday (July 25), taking to three the total of deliberately started blazes in recent weeks.
+BREST • Two forest fires that broke out in north-west France last week were caused by arson, prosecutors said on Monday, taking to three the total number of deliberately started blazes in recent weeks.

 The two fires in normally wet and blustery north-west Brittany came during a fierce heatwave that has scorched Europe over the last fortnight.